abhikalitra/qtstalker/misc/doxygen/README.txt

-2009-09-04
 Using doxygen-1.5.7

-You will need to tweak pathnames in config.txt
+You will need to tweak some pathnames in config.txt Search for "qtstalker-trunk".

-In this directory, do:
- /Applications/Doxygen.app/Contents/Resources/doxygen config.txt
+FIXME: Develop better config.

+To generate files into the "docs/api" directory: cd /cvs/qtstalker-trunk/docs /Applications/Doxygen.app/Contents/Resources/doxygen ../misc/doxygen/config.txt